Chart Color Schemes

 Infrastructure

 Local infrastructure changes significantly impact an area's performance.
-AreaSearch identified 28 projects likely affecting the region.
-Notable initiatives include Wamberal Beach Coastal Protection Works, Central Coast Highway Upgrade from Wamberal to Bateau Bay, and the 310 Terrigal Drive Residential Development.
-The following list details projects most relevant to the area.
+AreaSearch has identified 28 projects likely affecting the region.
+Notable initiatives include Wamberal Beach Coastal Protection Works, Central Coast Highway Upgrade - Wamberal to Bateau Bay, and 310 Terrigal Drive Residential Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.